jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ask-for-angela.md

 I have personally had my butt groped by random passers-by in Sydney clubs more times than I can count G&Ts I’ve consumed.
 In that environment, people think they can get away with it.
 If it were anywhere else, I can only imagine the scene it would cause.

 I could tell you more stories about female friends who have been harassed and pretty much assaulted in clubs.
 Sadly, I’m sure every girl reading this could too.
-We simply should not have to spend our time on a night out having to ward off unwanted attention!
-Raves and club nights should be places for people to de-stress and let the joy of music and movement into their lives.
+We simply should not have to spend our time on a night out having to ward off unwanted attention - raves and club nights should be places for people to de-stress and let the joy of music and movement into their lives.

 For those who go out on the prowl and expect to go home with someone, a sense of desperation seems to set in as the close nears and that one nighter is yet to be found.
 Of course people are free to have as many one night stands as they want, but they should also be free to go out to enjoy the music and atmosphere, and to dance with friends without looking for a hook up.